-In connection with the Quarterly Report of Sypris Solutions, Inc. (the Company) on Form 10-Q for the period ending March 31, 2024 as filed with the Securities and Exchange Commission on the date hereof (the Report), each of the undersigned hereby certifies, pursuant to 18 U.S.C.
+In connection with the Quarterly Report of Sypris Solutions, Inc. (the Company) on Form 10-Q for the period ending June 30, 2024 as filed with the Securities and Exchange Commission on the date hereof (the Report), each of the undersigned hereby certifies, pursuant to 18 U.S.C.
 Sec.
 1350, as adopted pursuant to Sec.
 906 of the Sarbanes-Oxley Act of 2002, in his capacity as an officer of Sypris Solutions, Inc., that to his knowledge:

-Company.

-(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the
+- (1) The Report fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934 (15 U.S.C.
+78m); and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.